-The Newton County Water & Sewerage Authority was created by the Georgia Legislature in 1970 to distribute clean, safe drinking water throughout the unincorporated areas of Newton County.
-We purchase treated water for drinking and potable uses from the Newton County Board of Commissioners, who own and operate Lake Varner, an 820-acre drinking water and recreational reservoir containing approximately 4 Billion Gallons.
-The Alcovy River, with its headwaters in Gwinnett County, is the source water for Newton County.
+Since 1970, the Newton County Water & Sewerage Authority has provided clean, safe drinking water throughout the unincorporated areas of Newton County.
+We purchase treated water for drinking and potable uses from the Newton County Board of Commissioners, who own and operate Cornish Creek WTP/Lake Varner Water Supply System including an 820-acre drinking water and recreational reservoir containing approximately 4 Billion Gallons.
+The Alcovy River is the source water for Newton County.
 Raw water is diverted from the river and pumped to Lake Varner and one smaller reservoir.
-Located on the Lake Varner Reservoir site, the award-winning Cornish Creek Water Treatment Plant filters and disinfects up to 25 Million Gallons per Day, transforming the source water into clean, safe drinking water for nearly 110,000 citizens in Newton County.
+Located on the Lake Varner Reservoir site, the award-winning Cornish Creek WTP filters and disinfects up to 25 Million Gallons per Day, transforming the source water into clean, safe drinking water for nearly 110,000 citizens in Newton County.

-As a customer of the NCWSA system, one should feel confident that Newton County is drought-ready, having the ability to stretch our water supply at Lake Varner from 6 to 8 months under record drought conditions.
+As a customer of the NCWSA system, feel confident that Newton County is drought-ready, having the ability to stretch our water supply at Lake Varner from 6 to 8 months under record drought conditions.

 Contaminants and potential pollution sources tributary to the Alcovy River and the Reservoirs are identified in a Source Water Assessment Plan (SWAP) completed in May 2000.
 From the SWAP, we find that the overall susceptibility of the source water was rated medium.
 The greatest potential threat to our source water quality is agricultural waste ponds, secondary paved roads, and sediment-laden runoff.
 Recommendations for Alcovy watershed protection contained in the Assessment help to ensure that our customers will be provided with the best quality water in the future.
-The Source Water Assessment will be updated in 2020.
+The Source Water Assessment will be updated in 2021.